 They include canned vegetables and canned meat, cereal, spaghetti, macaroni and cheese, soups and stews, peanut butter, jelly, pasta, rice and beans.

-The kits are distributed at partner sites during pre-scheduled events, said Monica Correa, food bank child programs coordinator.
+The kits are distributed at partner sites during pre-scheduled events, said Monica Correa, programs outreach manager.
 “We started in November with monthly distributions at three sites and have distributed around 1,250 kits through May,” she said.
 “Besides these permanent sites we have sent Harry’s Helpings to special events in Lee and Collier County that could add another 500 kits or so.”

 The Boys and Girls Club of Charlotte County is one of the sites to receive Harry’s Helpings.
 “I think the program is amazing,” said Lynn Dorler, club executive director.
 “The families are so appreciative of the food.
 It is a huge help.”